What is Direct Listing?

-Certain investment banks also take on the risk to sell all shares, which can compel them to lower the offering price to ensure all shares are sold so they’re not left holding onto too many unsold shares.
+Certain investment banks also take on the risk of selling all shares, which can compel them to lower the offering price to ensure all shares are sold, so they’re not left holding onto too many unsold shares.

 Companies may choose to go public via a direct listing due to:

 - Anti-Dilution – For companies with enough capital and just seeking to get listed, the direct listing route avoids the issuance of new shares (and dilution to existing shareholders)